-- Applications for a home occupation use permit shall be processed in the same manner as site plan permits pursuant to Chapter 18.50. - B. Home occupation use permits may be granted if the commission finds: - 1.
+- A. Applications for a home occupation use permit shall be processed administratively by the Planning Department. - B. Home occupation use permits may be granted if the Planning Department finds: - 1.
 There are no added vehicle trips; - 2.
 There is no signage pertaining to the home occupation; - 3.
 There is no exterior evidence of a home occupation and all equipment, supplies, and materials used in business are stored inside the dwelling or accessory structures; - 4.
 There is only up to one employee from outside the residence; - 5.
 The floor area used for the home occupation is no greater than 25% of the gross floor area. - 6.
 Products produced by the home occupation are not displayed so as to be visible outside the dwelling unit. - 7.
 There are no public health or safety risks associated with the home occupation; - 8.
 There are no limitations to public utilities or services result from operation of the home occupation; - 9.
 The home occupation is secondary to the principal use a residence. - 10.
 There is only one home occupation per dwelling unit."

 SECTION 33.
-Chapter 18.61, ACCESSORY DWELLING UNITS, attached hereto and incorporated herein as Attachment 4 (Chapter 18.61 - ACCESSORY DWELLING UNITS), is hereby added.
+Chapter 18.61, ACCESSORY DWELLING UNITS, attached hereto and incorporated herein as Attachment 3 (Chapter 18.61 - ACCESSORY DWELLING UNITS), is hereby added.

-SECTION 34.
-Chapter 18.62, DENSITY BONUSES, attached hereto and incorporated herein as Attachment 5 (Chapter 18.62 - DENSITY BONUSES), is hereby added.
+Commented [EV7]: Maybe something like this: May be granted if the Community Development Director finds: SECTION 34.
+Chapter 18.62, DENSITY BONUSES, attached hereto and incorporated herein as Attachment 4 (Chapter 18.62 - DENSITY BONUSES), is hereby added.